-- Visual acuity is tested using a snellen chart, for those who are illiterate and unfamiliar with the western alphabet, the illiterate E chart, in which the letter E faces in different directions, maybe used.
+- Visual acuity is tested using a Snellen chart, for those who are illiterate and unfamiliar with the western alphabet, the illiterate E chart, in which the letter E faces in different directions, may be used.

 - The numerator 20 is the distance in feet between the chart and the client, or the standard testing distance.
-The denominator 20 is the distance from which the normal eye can read the lettering, which correspond to the number at the end of each letter line; therefore the larger the denominator the poorer the version.
+The denominator 20 is the distance from which the normal eye can read the lettering, which corresponds to the number at the end of each letter line; therefore the larger the denominator the poorer the version.

 - Measurement of 20/20 vision is an indication of either refractive error or some other optic disorder.

 - In testing for visual acuity you may refer to the following: